GenesisFR/DS1TroubleshootingGuide/README.md

 Open "\<path-to-game\>\system_detail.gas" and change the 10 occurrences of "shadow_tex_size	= 64" to 128/256/512/1024.
 You can do a search and replace on "= 64".

-Note: 512 and above can be VERY taxing in forests when using the "All complex" setting (in that case, switch to "Party complex").
-Values higher than 1024 may prevent the game from loading.
+Note: 512 and above can be VERY taxing when using the "All complex" setting, especially in forests (in that case, switch to "Party complex").
+Values higher than 1024 (or 256 for DSLOAMod) may prevent the game from loading.

 ## Increase UI size